sophiamyang/sophiamyang.github.io/DS/basics/slides_github_pages.md

 2. How to host an html file on Github.

 ## Jupyter Notebook slides
-First, let's create a new enviornment slideshow, install a Jupyter notebook extension RISE, and launch Jupyter Notebook:
+First, let's create a new environment slideshow, install a Jupyter notebook extension RISE, and launch Jupyter Notebook:

 ```
 conda create -n slideshow -c conda-forge python=3.9 rise